dimsemenov/PhotoSwipe/docs/adding-ui-elements.md

   // Button title, optional
   title: 'Button title',

+  // Button aria-label attribute,
+  // if not defined - title will be used
+  ariaLabel: undefined,

   // html string, will be added inside button, optional
   // can also be an object with svg data